-Hong was born to a family of educators.
+Hong Pan, a dedicated professional in data science and statistics, was born to a family of educators.
 He attended Shanghai Jiao Tong University, where he studied Biomedical Engineering, and then joined Purdue University in the U.S. for his PhD program in Electrical and Computer Engineering.

-After obtaining his PhD, he first joined Cornell University Medical College as a faculty member where he conducted and overseen technical, analytic and engineering aspects of human in vivo functional and molecular neuroimaging research and trained multidisciplinary students, research fellows and clinician scientists; and then moved to Harvard Medical School as a faculty member where he further his invention to innovation technology transfer journey in data science applications for medical imaging.
+After obtaining his PhD, Hong first joined Cornell University Medical College as a faculty member, where he conducted and oversaw technical, analytic, and engineering aspects of human in vivo functional and molecular neuroimaging research and trained multidisciplinary students, research fellows, and clinician scientists; and then moved to Harvard Medical School as a faculty member where he further his invention to innovation technology transfer journey in data science applications for medical imaging.

-He led data science efforts as the subject matter expert on 20+ federal and institutional projects, translating AI/ML algorithms and advanced statistics capabilities for developing statistical, data-driven diagnostic tools for guiding the treatment of brain disorders, created best practice approaches for optimized data acquisition, data science solutions for biomarker discovery, automated analytics and informatics pipelines based on functional neuroimaging methodology, resulting in 4 patents and a spin-out startup, earned Mass General Brigham Excellence in Innovation Award 2 times and Brigham and Women’s Hospital’s Pillar Award in Research & Innovation, with 60+ journal publications.
+For over 20 years, Hong has been a leader in data science efforts, serving as the subject matter expert on over 20 federal and institutional projects.
+His influence and impact in the field, particularly his expertise in AI/ML algorithms and advanced statistics, have been instrumental in developing statistical, data-driven diagnostic tools for guiding the treatment of brain disorders.
+He has created best practice approaches for optimized data acquisition, data science solutions for biomarker discovery, and automated analytics and informatics pipelines based on functional neuroimaging methodology.
+His work has resulted in 4 patents, a successful spin-out startup, and earned him the Mass General Brigham Excellence in Innovation Award twice and Brigham and Women’s Hospital’s Pillar Award in Research & Innovation, with over 60 journal publications, solidifying his professional standing in the field.

 Education

-• PhD, School of Electrical and Computer Engineering, Purdue University, West Lafayette, Indiana, U.S.A.
+• PhD, School of Electrical and Computer Engineering, from Purdue University (West Lafayette, Indiana)

 Area of Expertise